graphhopper/graphhopper/docs/core/profiles.md

 *Important note: Whenever you want to use any of these categories for a custom profile you need to add them to `graph.encoded_values` in `config.yml`.*

-### Creating the `custom_model_file`: Setting up a custom model
+### Setting up a custom model

 As we saw in one of the previous sections, the custom weighting function has three parameters that you can adjust: speed, priority and distance_influence.
 You can set up rules that determine these parameters from the edge's properties.
+A set of such rules is called a 'custom model' and it is written in the YAML language.
+If you are not familiar with YAML don't panic.
+Just make sure you know the very basic concepts like strings, numbers, lists and objects and you should know enough to understand and use the custom model syntax.
+But be warned, YAML uses indentation to separate objects, lists etc. from each other and whitespace is an important part of the syntax.

-A set of such rules is called a 'custom model' and it is written in a dedicated YAML or JSON file, the `custom_model_file`.
-We will explain how to set up these rules.
-Customizing speed and priority is very similar, so we will explain most of the details you need to know for speed, but they can be applied very much the same way for priority as well.
+In the following we will explain how to set up the custom model rules.
+The rules for speed and priority are very similar, so in our examples we will first concentrate on the speed rules, but as you will see they can be applied very much the same way for priority as well.

+The custom model can be entered in the custom model box of the web UI or for server configuration it can either be written within the routing profiles or a dedicated file that is referenced from the routing profiles (`custom_model_file`).

 #### The custom model language by the example of customizing `speed`